- Born: ca. 1851, Kilkenny, Ireland

 On 14 October 1881 the Corowa Free Press reported that William Boyd was charged with Arson in connection with the Phoenix Hotel fire in order to defraud the Mercantile Insurance Coy.
 Amongst the witnesses called at his trial were Mrs O'Sullivan (his mother-in-law, Ellen) and F. O'Sullivan (his brother-in-law Michael Francis, commonly known as Frank).
 The Corowa Free Press reported that "His Honour summed up strongly against the prisoner who made a long speech in which he characterised himself a much injured individual.
 The jury returned a verdict of Guilty."
 He was sent to Albury Gaol for 3 years with hard labour.
 He was transferred to Bathurst Gaol on 2 July 1883, and appears to have been returned to Darlinghurst Gaol in 1884, perhaps before his release.
 According to his Prison Record he was 30 years old, 5' 11 1/2' tall with a fair complexion, light brown hair and grey eyes.
 He could read and write.
 His nose was long and sharp at the point, he had a medium chin and a medium to full beard, light eyebrows, approaching baldness, and a small scar (?) left side of forehead.

 There is a W. Boyd recorded in the Census for 1891 living in Parliament St, Corowa in a household with 3 males and 2 females.
 It is possible he died in that year as there was certainly a William Boyd who died in Corowa then but his parents were named John and Helen.
-There is a record of a William Boyd who died in 1924 in Randwick, NSW, but this William was 35 years of age when he died, parents William and Rose, and therefore cannot be not this William.
+There is a record of a William Boyd who died in 1924 in Randwick, NSW, but this William, a Soldier (served WW1) and Labourer, was 35 years of age when he died, parents William and Rose, and therefore cannot be not this William.
+He was born in 1888.
+He was married to Lottie Ismay Brown in 1915.
 And another who died in 1889 at Murrumbateman near Yass.
 But he was 54 years old when he died and had been married to Rosaline Rayner since 1869 so cannot be this William Boyd. .
 When Johanna finally married James Monaghan in 1924 at the age of 70, after being with him for the past 40 or so years, she was recorded as "widowed" on the marriage certificate.
 Whether she knew she was or not is not actually known.

 Nothing more is known of William after his prison time.
 Perhaps he went interstate, perhaps he assumed a new identity.